Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/appendix/glossary.typ

   title: "Git",
   category: "program",
   definition: [
     A version control system that tracks the changes made to the source code of a project.
-It allows the user to create checkpoints called "commits" and develop multiple branches of the project simulatenously.
+It allows the user to create checkpoints called "commits" and develop multiple branches of the project simultaneously.
   ],
 )